Skip to Main Content

 • $9.00 (cashier’s check or money order payable to Las Vegas Metropolitan Police Department.
 You should not send personal checks or cash.).

-When submitting a request by mail, you should send the request to Las Vegas Metropolitan Police Department, Attn: Correspondence Section, 400 S. Martin Luther King Boulevard, Building C, Las Vegas, NV 89106
+When submitting a request by mail, you should send the request to Las Vegas Metropolitan Police Department, Attn: Correspondence Section, 400 S. Martin Luther King Boulevard, Building C, Las Vegas, NV 89106.

-Contact the our Las Vegas accident attorneys today to discuss your case.
+Contact our Las Vegas accident attorneys today to discuss your case.
 You can call us today at 702-252-0055 or visit our office at 517 South 3rd Street in Las Vegas.